firmai/ImputeGAP/docs/generation/source/tutorials.rst

-All optimizers developed in ImputeGAP are available in the ``ts.optimizers`` module, which can be listed as follows:
+All optimizers developed in ImputeGAP are available in the ``ts.optimizers`` module.
+They can be listed as follows:

 .. code-block:: python